All That Is Within Me

 All That Is Within Me is the fifth studio album by American Christian rock band MercyMe.
 Produced by Brown Bannister, it was released on November 20, 2007 through INO Records.
 The album, intended by the band to be a worship album split between covers and original songs, was recorded following the band's tour with Audio Adrenaline in promotion of their previous studio album Coming Up to Breathe (2006).
 Although the band intended to write material for a new album during the tour, they had only written one song by the time they entered their recording studio, Cider Mountain Studio in Athol, Idaho.
-The band wrote so many songs at the studio that they decided not to include any cover songs; all of the songs on the album but were written or co-written by the band.
+The band wrote so many songs at the studio that they decided not to include any cover songs; all of the songs on the album but one were written or co-written by the band.
 The album was described as being a rock and worship album, being aimed directly at a Christian audience.

 All That Is Within Me received mostly positive reviews from critics, some of which considered it MercyMe's best record to that point.
 However, some critics felt the album was too similar to the band's previous works.
 The album sold 84,000 copies in its first week, debuting at number one on the Billboard Christian Albums chart and number 15 on the Billboard 200.
 Three singles were released to radio: "God with Us", which spent eight weeks at number one on the Billboard Christian Songs chart, "You Reign", which peaked at number two on the Christian Songs chart and spent four weeks atop the Billboard Christian AC Songs chart, and "Finally Home", which peaked at number three on the Christian Songs chart and number 16 on the Billboard Adult Contemporary chart.
 All That Is Within Me has been certified Gold by the Recording Industry Association of America (RIAA), signifying shipments of over 500,000 copies.